Learn! FLOW’s Resources for Education and Backyard Conservation

 A big part of FLOW’s mission is public education.
 We hope to share our love of the watershed and inspire residents to join us in improving its health!
 We highly value creating opportunities to teach people about the Olentangy Watershed as we engage them in its care and protection.
 We aim to promote activities that are educational in order to help the community participate in enhancing the health of our watershed.

-- For Home learners, we have recently added educational resources and lessons plans
+- For Home learners, we have watershed activities and educational resources and lessons plans

 - For Landowners, a toolkit for protecting the watershed, with a series of BMPs for prairies, riparian corridors, stormwater ponds, and woodlands